OUR STORYFIGHTING CANCER, one cell at a time

 X-ZELL overcame that impasse by developing a powerful platform technology capable of detecting a single tCEC among five billion healthy blood cells and analysing it using Artificial Intelligence – making for an affordable, non-invasive solution that is instantly scalable across the globe.

-Less than a year after that breakthrough, X-ZELL was able to present the world’s first tCEC-based blood test for the early detection of clinically significant prostate cancer – X-ZELL Prostate™.
+Less than a year after that breakthrough, X-ZELL was able to present the world’s first tCEC-based blood test for the early detection of clinically significant prostate cancer – X-ZELL Prostate™ – which is currently undergoing clinical validation.

 But one cancer is not enough.